Amazon launches Saudi Arabia shopping site despite CEO's dispute with kingdom

 June 17 (Reuters) - Amazon.com Inc AMZN.O on Wednesday launched a website for shoppers in Saudi Arabia, showing its continued business interests there despite a public dispute between Riyadh and the company's chief executive, Jeff Bezos.

-Amazon spokespeople did not immediately answer a request for comment on what prompted the move.
-The company last year similarly converted Souq's website in the United Arab Emirates to a re-branded Amazon portal, amazon.ae.

-The news indicates that a conflict involving Bezos and Saudi Crown Prince Mohammed bin Salman did not fully derail Amazon's investment plans for the kingdom.
+The news indicates that a conflict involving Bezos and Saudi Crown Prince Mohammed bin Salman has not derailed Amazon's investment plans for the kingdom.
+In a press release, Amazon said it is building an operations network that will span the country, and its footprint already includes 14 warehouses, a workforce of more than 1,400 and a strategic delivery partnership with Saudi Post.

-Bezos last year said the corporate owner of a U.S. tabloid that had published texts between him and his girlfriend was being investigated for alleged work on Saudi Arabia's behalf.

-The text leak kicked off a saga culminating in January of this year, when United Nations experts said they had information pointing to the "possible involvement" of Crown Prince Mohammed in an alleged plot to hack Bezos' phone.
+The publication of leaked text messages between Bezos and his girlfriend in early 2019 kicked off a dispute between the world's richest man and Saudi Arabia.
+Bezos' security chief last year said the kingdom was the source of the messages, and in January, United Nations experts said they had information pointing to the "possible involvement" of Crown Prince Mohammed in an alleged plot to hack Bezos' phone.
 Saudi Arabia called the suggestion "absurd."

-Bezos privately owns the Washington Post, which employed Jamal Khashoggi, the Saudi columnist who was a critic of the crown prince and who was murdered in October 2018.
+Bezos privately owns the Washington Post, which employed Jamal Khashoggi, a Saudi columnist and critic of the crown prince who was murdered in October 2018.
 The U.S. Central Intelligence Agency believes Crown Prince Mohammed ordered the killing, sources previously told Reuters, while the crown prince last year denied the claim and said rogue operatives carried out the act.

-The saga has fueled speculation that Amazon would pull back from doing business in Saudi Arabia.
-Reuters had reported in 2017 that Amazon's cloud computing unit was leading discussions with Riyadh about an investment in the country.
+The saga had fueled speculation that Amazon would pull back from doing business in the country.

 ((Jeffrey.Dastin@thomsonreuters.com; +1 415 344 4914;))